• Home

 Recommended Video

-Christian Nascimento, Senior Vice President, Connectivity & Digital Customer Solutions , at Comcast Business, outlines a security environment that's changing more rapidly than most small companies can monitor, with assailants specifically aiming for entities that are short on personnel and advanced protective measures.
+Christian Nascimento, Senior Vice President, Connectivity & Digital Customer Solutions , at Comcast Business, describes a threat landscape that is evolving faster than most small firms can track, with attackers explicitly targeting organizations that lack staff and sophisticated defenses.

 “Small businesses today face the same types of threats as large enterprises – malware, phishing, ransomware, botnets – but without the benefit of a dedicated IT staff or enterprise-grade defenses,” Nascimento said in an interview with Coins2Day.
 “The biggest challenge is that the threat landscape continues to evolve faster than most small businesses can keep up with.”